Tigers Captain Pickford Awarded Four Broncos Memorial Trophy as WHL Player of the Year for 2025-26

 * = also selected as CHL Player of the Year

-- Spokane Chiefs Select a Pair of Forwards in First Round of the 2026 WHL Prospects Draft - Spokane Chiefs

-- Rebels Make First Pick at 2026 WHL Prospects Draft - Red Deer Rebels
+- Rebels Make 10 Picks at 2026 WHL Prospects Draft - Red Deer Rebels

-- Vees Choose Bordt in First Round of 2026 WHL Entry Draft - Penticton Vees

-- Wenatchee Wild Make Pair of Selections in First Round of 2026 WHL Prospects Draft - Wenatchee Wild
+- Americans Complete 2026 WHL Prospects Draft, Add 10 Players - Tri-City Americans

+- Oil Kings Acquire Rights to Sauer from Penticton - Edmonton Oil Kings

-- Americans select two forwards on first day of 2026 WHL Prospects Draft - Tri-City Americans
+- Cougars Select William Thompson 41st Overall in 2026 WHL Draft - Prince George Cougars

-- Tigers Captain Pickford Awarded Four Broncos Memorial Trophy as WHL Player of the Year for 2025-26 - WHL
+- Tigers Captain Pickford Awarded Four Broncos Memorial Trophy as WHL Player of the Year for 2025-26 - Medicine Hat Tigers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.